The Athletes in Cannabis Conference was held in Elizabeth, NJ. It featured lively panels regarding the industry.

 “I’ve had close to 15 surgeries,” said former New England Patriots player Dominique Easley.
 “I was addicted to opioids.”

-Grant said the NFL refuses to adopt a pro-medical cannabis policy for players because their core demographic for high-end ticket sales are old people with money who are likely against cannabis legalization.
+Grant said the NFL refuses to adopt a pro-medical cannabis policy for players because their core demographic for high-end ticket sales is old people with money who are likely against cannabis legalization.

 “They do use CBD in the training rooms,” Easley said.